luojilab/django-mirage-field/README.md

 ## Introduce

-A Django model field that encrypt your data when save to DB and decrypt when get from DB.
-It keeps data always encrypted in DB.
+A Django model fields collection that encrypt your data when save to and decrypt when get from database.
+It keeps data always encrypted in database.
 Base on AES, it supports query method like `get()` and `filter()` in Django.

 Mirage can also migrate data from origin column to encrypted column in database with a good performance.